Matthew 26: Judas agrees to betray Jesus (verses 14–16)

+"Then, when, that is, he heard that this Gospel should be preached everywhere; for that made him afraid, as it was indeed a mark of unspeakable power."

 Jesus celebrates the Passover with his disciples (verses 17–35)

 As a law-observing Jew, Jesus celebrates his last Passover within Jerusalem, when he institutes the Lord's supper, to connect his sacrificial redemptive act with the 'blood of the covenant' in and Jeremiah 31:31 and the suffering servant of Isaiah.
 The Passover preparations, Jesus' prediction of betrayal by one of the twelve Apostles, and his anticipated denial by Peter are recorded in this section.
 Matthew 26:24 is also notable for describing Judas' betrayal by echoing a phrase from 1 Enoch 38:2:

 Where then will be the dwelling of the sinners, And where the resting-place of those who have denied the Lord of Spirits?
 It had been good for them if they had not been born.